 Lua's official web site provides complete information about Lua, including an executive summary and updated documentation, especially the reference manual, which may differ slightly from the local copy distributed in this package.

 Lua is distributed in source form.
 You need to build it before using it.
 Building Lua should be straightforward because Lua is implemented in pure ANSI C and compiles unmodified in all known platforms that have an ANSI C compiler.
 Lua also compiles unmodified as C++.
-The instructions given below for building Lua are for Unix-like platforms.
-See also instructions for other systems and customization options.
+The instructions given below for building Lua are for Unix-like platforms, such as Linux and Mac OS X. See also instructions for other systems and customization options.

 If you don't have the time or the inclination to compile Lua yourself, get a binary from LuaBinaries.
 Try also LuaDist, a multi-platform distribution of Lua that includes batteries.